If only she was insignificant

 My bones still ache and the headaches are debilitating.

-That is mild in comparison to the real wounds; the ones they tell me will heal
+That is mild compared to the real wounds; the ones they tell me will heal

 if I replay the events leading up to the accident.